 Leadpages and Instapage also caught our attention in the quest for a landing page builder but neither option quite worked out for us and the feedback we were getting from Unbounce users was consistently better than the other options.

-You can read our Leadpages review here but the quick answer is its landing page builder wasn’t as good as the alternatives and it lacked enough customisation options and testing features for our needs.
+You can read our Leadpages review here but the quick answer is Unbounce’s landing page builder is more powerful and flexible while it also continues to innovate features you won’t find on alternative platforms.

 Unbounce pros & cons